game-icons/icons/README.md

-# icons
+# Game Icons

+All SVG icons available on http://game-icons.net

-For now this repository is only used to [track](https://github.com/game-icons/icons/issues) requests made on Twitter or by email.
+Also, this repository is used to [track](https://github.com/game-icons/icons/issues) requests made on Twitter or by email.

-(soon) All SVG icons available on http://game-icons.net
+You can add your own suggestions.

+A gitter room (chat) is available: https://gitter.im/game-icons/icons

 ## Contribution